Comparisons12 min read

 Try Writesonic

-Writesonic has been on an absolute feature-shipping tear since 2023.
-The current product is almost unrecognizable from what launched in 2021 — they've added a full long-form editor (Sonic Editor), an AI chatbot (Chatsonic), an image generator (Photosonic), and a suite of SEO-focused tools.
-It's a full content platform now, not just a generator.
-Whether that's a good thing depends entirely on how much feature sprawl stresses you out.
-(For me personally, I think the kitchen-sink approach is a bit overrated — sometimes you just want the tool to do one thing really well.)
+Writesonic has been shipping features like crazy since 2023.
+The current product barely resembles what launched in 2021 — they've rolled out a full long-form editor (Sonic Editor), an AI chatbot (Chatsonic), an image generator (Photosonic), and a whole suite of SEO tools.
+It's evolved into a full content platform, not just a generator.
+That's either brilliant or bloated depending on your tolerance for feature sprawl.
+Personally, I think there's real value in a tool that does one thing brilliantly — but I get why teams want everything under one roof.

 Key Features

-The headline feature is Sonic Editor, a long-form document editor that lets you generate, edit, and optimize articles from a single interface.
-Pick a topic, generate an outline, expand each section, run an SEO check — all without leaving the tool.
-The workflow is actually pretty tight once you've climbed the learning curve.
+The main attraction is Sonic Editor, a long-form document interface where you can generate, edit, and optimize articles without jumping between apps.
+Pick a topic, build an outline, expand each section, run SEO checks — all in one place.
+Once you learn the layout, the workflow is actually pretty smooth.

-Their AI Article Writer 6.0 (yes, version 6 — they're not shy about versioning) can produce a factually grounded, SEO-structured article with minimal prompting.
-Fun fact: I've clocked it generating 1,500-word drafts in under 90 seconds.
-Whether those drafts need heavy editing depends on your standards — and your standards should be high.
+The AI Article Writer 6.0 (yes, they version aggressively) can churn out a factually grounded, SEO-structured article with minimal input.
+When I tested this feature, I clocked it generating 1,500-word drafts in under 90 seconds.
+Whether those drafts need heavy editing depends on what your standards are — and your standards should be high.

 Pricing

-• Standard: ~$79/month (unlimited words — the plan most serious creators actually end up needing)
+• Standard: ~$79/month (unlimited words — the plan most serious creators actually end up on)

 • Enterprise: Custom

-The credit system is where people get frustrated, and honestly, rightfully so.
-"Unlimited" often has asterisks attached.
-Read the fine print before committing — I can't stress that enough.
+The credit system is where frustration kicks in, and frankly, rightfully.
+"Unlimited" often has caveats.
+Read the fine print before you commit — that's non-negotiable.

 Best For

-Marketing teams, SEO-focused bloggers, agencies handling content at volume, and anyone building a content pipeline that needs to scale fast.
+Marketing teams, SEO-heavy bloggers, agencies handling content at scale, and anyone who needs to build a content pipeline that grows fast.

 Feature-by-Feature Comparison